Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers

-From the Kraus map given in Eq.~\ref{eq:kraus} the quantum circuit can be constructed~\cite{del2020driven} and appears in Fig.~\ref{fig:nk}(d).
+From the Kraus map given in Eq.~(1) the quantum circuit can be constructed~\cite{del2020driven} and appears in Fig.~\ref{fig:nk}(d).
 The $|0\rangle$ gate in the circuit is a reset operation which ideally sets the qubit to the $|0\rangle$ state.
-However, this operation is not perfect on current hardware and the reset fidelity can be improved by applying it to a qubit multiple times in succession (at the cost of additional amplitude damping on the remaining qubits).
-We run our circuit using one to four reset gates per Trotter step to extrapolate away some of these errors.
-Details are given in supplement~\ref{sup:errMod}.
+However, this operation is not perfect on current hardware and the reset fidelity can be improved by applying it to a qubit multiple times in succession (at the cost of additional amplitude damping on the remaining qubits, because the reset operation takes by far the longest time to run compared to the rest of the circuit).
+We run our circuit using one to four reset gates per Trotter step.
+This data is used to build an effective model of the error combining these two effects, which we use to extrapolate away some of the errors.
+Details are given in the Supplementary Information.

 Figure~\ref{fig:nk}(a) plots the results of running the circuit shown in \ref{fig:nk}(d) with a single reset gate per Trotter step.
 The first 300 steps were run on one set of qubits and the remaining 700 on a second set.
-These runs are robust both with respect to the qubits run on and with respect to the total time of the run.
+These runs are robust both with respect to the choice of qubits and with respect to the total time of the run.
 The circuit for the 1000\textsuperscript{th} step required 2000 CNOT gates and yet the data show no sign of a decaying signal.